Friday, August 23, 2013

 This book, I discovered, was about a physical manifestation of evil that takes the form of small, glistening, black creatures that can flatten out like crepes or roll up into worms that will do horrible things to anyone they enter.
 The original title was Evilspawn, but the folks at Pinnacle didn’t do any backflips over that.
 My editor, Michael Bradley, suggested Darklings, which I liked much better than my idea, and that became the novel’s title.

 Whenever someone tells me he’s about to read Darklings, I always say, “Be sure to hold your nose.”
 It always gets a laugh because people think I’m being self-deprecating by cutting my own book down a little.
 But that’s not what I mean when I say that.
 To find out what I do mean, you’ll have to read the book.

-Now, almost thirty years later, Darklings is back, available for the first time for Kindle from Amazon, for Nook from Barnes and Noble, and as a trade paperback.
-You can read an excerpt from Darklings here.
-To see all my other books that are available from E-Reads as paperbacks and ebooks, visit my page at the E-Reads website.
-For information about all my work and to keep up with news and new releases, please visit my website at RayGartonOnline.com.
+Now, more than thirty years later, Darklings is back, available for the first time for Kindle from Amazon, for Nook from Barnes and Noble, and in paperback.
+To see all my other books and keep up with new releases, visit my website at RayGartonOnline.com.